What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Terminology and Fundamental Tasks

 \textbf{\textit{Task.}} Instance segmentation maintains pixel-level precision while refocusing attention on foreground objects rather than the entire image.
 It synthesizes elements of object detection and semantic segmentation by identifying individual instances with pixel-level masks \cite{BharathECCV2014}.
 Instance segmentation differentiates between separate instances of the same class (e.g., distinguishing between different people in a crowd) \cite{BharathECCV2014}.

-\textbf{\textit{Methods.}} Mask R-CNN \cite{MaskRCNN} extends Faster R-CNN \cite{fasterrcnn} by adding a segmentation mask prediction branch in parallel with the existing classification and bounding box regression branches.
-SOLO \cite{SOLO} and PointRend \cite{PointRend} represent alternative approaches that address the instance segmentation problem by focusing on location-based instance discrimination and adaptive point-based refinement, respectively.
+\textbf{\textit{Methods.}} Mask R-CNN \cite{MaskRCNN} remains the benchmark baseline, extending Faster R-CNN \cite{fasterrcnn} with a mask prediction branch in parallel.
+Segmenting Objects by Locations (SOLO) \cite{SOLO} and Point-based Rendering (PointRend) \cite{PointRend} represent alternative approaches that address the instance segmentation problem by focusing on location-based instance discrimination and adaptive point-based refinement, respectively.
+More recent benchmark methods increasingly adopt end-to-end and transformer-based formulations, with Segmenting Objects by Learning Queries (SOLQ) \cite{solq}, Mask2Former \cite{mask2former}, and Mask DINO \cite{maskdino} serving as representative examples, while FastInst \cite{FastInst} further emphasizes real-time efficiency.

 \textbf{\textit{Metrics.}} Similar to object detection, instance segmentation mainly uses mAP and its variations for evaluation, but IoU is calculated based on masks rather than bounding boxes \cite{BharathECCV2014}.